 AMs not addressed in COMP:

-COMP Ia = AM 25 Article 13(1), second subparagraph is deleted
+COMP Ia = AM 25 Article 13(1), second subparagraph is deleted (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Where the Commission adopts a regulatory technical standard which is the same as the draft regulatory technical standard submitted by the Authority, the period during which the European Parliament and the Council may object shall be 1 month from the date of notification.
 At the initiative of the European Parliament or the Council that period shall be extended for an initial period of 1 month and shall be extendable for a further period of 1 month.